 Each line in a NestedText document is assigned one of the following types: comment, blank, list item, dictionary item, string item, key item or inline.
 Any line that does not fit one of these types is an error.

 Blank lines:

-Blank lines are lines that are empty or consist only of white space characters (spaces or tabs).
+Blank lines are lines that are empty or consist only of ASCII space characters.
 Blank lines are ignored.

 Line-type tags:

 Most remaining lines are identified by the presence of tags, where a tag is: